 I chose to pack my Freezer Ready Breakfast Sandwiches with chopped spinach and roasted red peppers.
 I used half of this 12oz. jar of roasted red peppers and 1/2 lb. frozen cut spinach (make sure to get “cut” or “chopped” spinach so that you don’t have long stringy pieces of spinach).
 Thaw the spinach then squeeze out as much moisture as you can.
 Slice the peppers into thin strips, then cut them crosswise into smaller pieces.

 Stir the spinach and peppers into the egg mixture.

 Coat an 8×9 or 8×12 inch casserole dish with nonstick spray, then pour the egg and vegetable mixture into the dish.
 I meant to use my 8×12 inch dish so that I would have six 4×4 squares of baked egg, but accidentally used my 8×9 dish.
 Ooops.

 Bake the egg mixture for 30 minutes, or until the center is set and the outer edges are just slightly brown.
 Let the eggs cool, then cut into six pieces.

 Lay out six English muffins (opened), then top each one with a piece of baked eggs and vegetables.

 Add a slice of cheese to each one…

 Look at all those veggies! :D :D :D

 Wrap each sandwich individually first, to keep them held together, separated from the other sandwiches, and to offer an extra layer of protection from the freezer.
 I used little fold-top sandwich bags, but you can also use plastic wrap.

-Then pop all the sandwiches in a gallon size freezer bag.
+Then pop all the sandwiches in a gallon-size freezer bag.
 Make sure to label it.
-They’ll probably stay good for a couple months or so, but I know mine will be gone within a couple weeks. :P
+They’ll probably stay good for a couple of months or so, but I know mine will be gone within a couple of weeks. :P